-Maxmimum Contaminant Level (MCL) Compliance
+Maximum Contaminant Level (MCL) Compliance

 Under the Safe Drinking Water Act (SDWA), the EPA sets national limits on contaminant levels in drinking water to ensure that the water is safe for human consumption.
 These limits are known as Maximum Contaminant Levels (MCLs).
 Contaminants are categorized into four main categories: 1) Inorganic Contaminants, 2) Organic Contaminants, 3) Microbiological Contaminants, and 4) Disinfectants and Disinfection Byproducts.
-Tables 3 through 8 present summaries of public water system violations that occurred during 2017, or violations that occurred prior to 2017 and were not resolved.
+Tables 3 through 8 present summaries of public water system violations that occurred during 2018, or violations that occurred prior to 2018 and were not resolved.

 Inorganic contaminant (IOC) violations.
-In 2017, 13 water systems exceeded the MCL or had on-going MCL violations for nitrate, no systems exceeded the MCL for arsenic or had on-going MCL violations for arsenic, and two systems exceeded the MCL for combined radium.
+In 2018, 11 water systems exceeded the MCL or had on-going MCL violations for nitrate, two systems exceeded the MCL for arsenic or had on-going MCL violations for arsenic, and one system exceeded the MCL for combined radium 226 and 228.
 Table 3 summarizes this data.

 Volatile organic contaminant (VOC) violations and synthetic organic contaminant (SOC) violations.
-No systems exceeded the MCL for any organic contaminant in 2017.
+No systems exceeded the MCL for any organic contaminant in 2018.
 Tables 4 and 5 summarize the monitoring and reporting violations for these contaminants.

 Microbial Contaminants.
 Generally, the majority of the MCL violations occur in very small transient non-community water systems.
-Of the 1,003 community and non-transient non-community water systems and 2,277 transient non-community water systems in Maryland, 10 systems (all small non-community water systems) had acute MCL violations under the Revised Total Coliform Rule.
+Of the 1,010 community and non-transient non-community water systems and 2,254 transient non-community water systems in Maryland, 12 systems (one small community water system and 11 small non-community water systems) had acute MCL violations under the Revised Total Coliform Rule.
 Table 6 summarizes this data.